 Call: Artist in Residence

 This call has now closed.
-New positions will be announced in late fall 2020.
+There will be no new calls during 2021 because of the Covid-19 pandemic.
+New positions will probably be announced in 2022.

 Two fully-funded one-month art residencies